ccowens/Playing-with-TwitteR/README.md

 1. Fill in the 4 IDs from Twitter in the appropriate places inside `fill_API_info.R`
 2. Run this script
-3. Open `explore_twitter.R` and run it
+3. Open an explore script like `explore_twitter.R` and run it

 ##Caveats

 * Don't forget to fill in the Callback URL with `http://127.0.0.1:1410` when creating the app on the Twitter side
-* Sometimes it's necessary to regenerate the keys to get the R function to set up the connection working
+* Sometimes it's necessary to regenerate the keys to get the R function that sets up the connection to work